 The four year Bachelors of Science in Landscape Architecture (BSLA) and three-year First-Professional Master’s Degree (MLA) Programs at Arizona State University are accredited by the Landscape Architectural Accreditation Board.
-The BSLA Program was last accredited in 2014 and is scheduled for re-accreditation in the Fall of 2019.
-The MLA Program was last accredited in 2011 and is scheduled for re-accreditation in Fall 2020.
+The BSLA Program was last accredited in 2014 and is scheduled for re-accreditation in the Spring of 2020.
+The MLA Program was last accredited in 2015 and is scheduled for re-accreditation in Spring of 2020.
 Learn more

 Students in The Design School must successfully pass a degree milestone at the end of their freshman year to continue in the professional degree program.
 Applying to pass the degree milestone requirement is competitive and limited by available resources.
 Selection is awarded to those applicants demonstrating the highest promise for professional success.

 Students majoring in Industrial Design, Interior Design, Landscape Architecture and Visual Communication Design are required to complete an internship program as part of their curriculum.